Delaware January 08, 2020

 4. Are you kidding me?!
 The beaches aren't safe, either?!

-Rip tides are deadly currents that can be hard to spot if you don't know what to look for.
+Rip tides are deadly currents that can be hard to spot if you don't know what to look for, and they are considered by many to be one of the most dangerous things in Delaware.
 They can pull you under the water and drag you out to sea quickly.
 Be sure you know how to escape a rip current - don't swim against it, swim out of it and along the shoreline until you're in calmer water.
 Get more tips from the lifeguards before you swim.

 5. Fine!
 I'll ask the lifeguards and only swim when there are no riptides!